dlaxjr/Power-ACrossFitGuidetoEnhancingAthleticPerformance/v1/power_whitepaper.markdown

 ### Applying Science to Training
 To maximize power:
 - **Strength**: Use squats to build muscle, like adding horsepower to your engine.
-- **Work**: Run sprints to increase velocity, like revving up your engine.
+- **Work**: Run sprints to enhance work capacity, like revving up your engine.
 - **Balance**: Train at 60–70% of your one-rep max (1RM) to hit peak power, boosting output by 20% [Gonzalez et al., 2025].

 For instance, basketball players can use snatches to enhance dunk explosiveness, combining strength and speed [Breakthrough Basketball, 2025].